 Medical oncologists treat the primary site of some kinds of cancer, such as breast, colon, lung, and prostate cancers, and those that have metastasized to secondary locations including to the bones, brain, and other organs.

-To find out more about the use of medical oncology therapies used to treat various kinds of cancer.
-Visit Diseases and Treatments, and choose a specific disease.
+To find out more about the use of medical oncology therapies used to treat various kinds of cancer, learn more within a specific disease section.

 Medical oncology is a subspecialty of internal medicine that cares for and designs treatment approaches for cancer using drugs to stop the natural progression of disease and favorably influence the patient’s quality of life.